-The term "academic load" refers to the number of credit hours students carry in a given term.
-A regular full-time load is considered to be 12 or more credits per term (Spring, Summer, Fall).
+The term "academic load" refers to the number of credit hours students carry in a given semester.
+A fulltime load is 12 credit hours for the in any given term.
+Enrollment in more than 17 credits within a term will require approval by the Provost's Office.